-Following what has certainly been the most challenging and interesting year during my tenure at Italtile, I would like to extend my sincere appreciation and gratitude to:
+I would like to extend my sincere appreciation to:

-- Our shareholders for the engagements and support over the year;
+- our shareholders for their constructive engagements and support over the year;

-- Our customers for their continued support of our business and brands;
+- our customers for their continued support for our business and brands;

-- Our management and staff for determination and commitment to ultimately deliver a world-class shopping experience and manufacturing process;
+- our management and staff for their determination and commitment to ultimately deliver a world-class shopping experience and manufacturing process;

-- Our finance teams for delivery of sound financial information and reports; and
+- our finance teams for delivery of sound financial information and reports;

 B G Wood